FENECON Industrial S — Assembly and Operating Instructions

 Refrigerant distributor |

 The control cabinet describes the control cabinet of the power storage system and contains the low-voltage distribution and the control components.
-This component is located behind the cladding panel labeled "control cabinet".
+This component is located behind the facing tile labeled "Control Cabinet".

 ---|---|---|